-Froebel was succeeded by the famous Maria Montessori, whose early education framework — the Montessori program — is still globally available today.
+The famous Maria Montessori succeeded Froebel, whose early education framework — the Montessori program — is still globally available today.
 Montessori emphasized the importance of the learning environment and believed that senses should be educated before intellect when it comes to children.

-Nonetheless, if you decide to go with a Montessori-based early education center, make sure they’re certified by the governing body that looks over Montessori educators and schools.
+Nonetheless, if you decide to go with a Montessori-based early education center, ensure they’re certified by the governing body that looks over Montessori educators and schools.

 Lev Vygotsky develops the idea of mixed age groups

 Lev Vygotsky was another individual who shared Montessori’s philosophy that children learn best from their environment.
 But he believed that the most valuable part of a child’s environment was another member of the community — a human.